-The water in the area where you live may need to be checked first, because some locations have hard tap water and others can be treated heavily with chemicals.
+The water in the area where you live may need to be checked first because some areas have hard tap water, and others can be treated heavily with chemicals.
 Hence, distilled water may need purchasing for the Aero Garden system regularly.

 Tomatoes require at least 8 hours of light to produce fruit, including providing the correct ambient temperature, nutrients and checking daily to ensure successful growth.
 Any of the above points can affect the plants’ ability to grow fruit properly.